 - Examine the ethical and legal issues related to genetic testing and genetic counseling and their implications for practice and research

-Please note: Although a GRE score is not required to apply to the SGI, all applicants must submit an up-to-date curriculum vitae (cv).
+Please note: Although a GRE score is not required to apply to the SGI, all applicants must submit an up-to-date curriculum vitae (CV).
+Your CV should list degrees including university and date graduated and highlight research and work experience, publications, and scientific awards and honors.

 Note: Some files listed here are PDFs, requiring Acrobat Reader to view.
 Acrobat Reader can be downloaded here.

-SGI 2013 will take place in Building 60 on the NIH campus.
 Although the SGI program is provided by the NINR at no cost, participants must make and pay for their own travel and housing arrangements and pay the costs of housing, food, and transportation for the duration of the program.
+Please see Housing and Transportation Resources (below) for links to resources to help participants plan their stay in the Bethesda NIH campus area.

-The NINR offers the following links to resources in the Bethesda NIH campus area to help participants plan their stay.
+The NINR offers the following links to resources to help participants plan their stay in the Bethesda NIH campus area:

 Bethesda Campus Map